oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_custom.md

 ![](./images/agent5.png)

-Only this section differs for local nodes: choose `No Port Mapping`, so you can later manually perform `Manual Add Port` from the administrator `Port Management` page, and tunnel ports to the controller's IPv4 address for use.
+For local nodes, only this section differs: choose `No Port Mapping`.
+You can then manually use `Add Port` from the administrator `Port Management` page to tunnel node ports (intranet penetration) to the controller server's IPv4 address for external access.

 ![](./images/agent6.png)

 When manually adding port mapping, choose `Controller Forwarding (Intranet Penetration)`.
-Non-required fields can be left empty.
-The system will automatically select controller ports for mapping.
+Non-required fields can be left empty; the system will automatically select available controller ports for mapping.

-There is one limitation: make sure the `Controller Panel` is deployed by `Script Deployment` or local compiled deployment.
-Docker or Docker Compose deployment is not supported.
-Non-`Linux` deployment is also not supported, because the controller deployment must have firewall control over the server where it is deployed, so deployment in a `root environment` is required.

-The `Intranet Penetration Port` feature is `only for nodes managed in Agent mode`, forwarding via WSS proxy.
-During deployment, make sure your reverse proxy is configured for WS/WSS according to the instructions.
-Do not forget this when configuring your own reverse proxy.

-Also, if the controller is upgraded, make sure to upgrade the node side accordingly.
-Click Edit Node, go to `Connection Configuration`, regenerate the command, and run the installation again.
+### Controller Deployment Requirements

+Because intranet penetration requires the controller to have control over the host machine's network and firewall, the controller must meet the following conditions:

+- Use one of:
+  - `Script Deployment`
+  - `Bare-metal compiled deployment`

+- Deployed on:
+  - A Linux server with a dedicated public IPv4 address

+- Must have:
+  - `Root privileges`

+The following deployment methods are **not** supported:

+- `Docker`
+- `Docker Compose`
+- Non-Linux systems

+Otherwise, intranet penetration features will not work.

+### Intranet Penetration Feature Notes

+The `Intranet Penetration Port` feature:

+- **Only supports nodes managed in Agent mode**
+- Tunnels traffic via `WS/WSS` WebSocket forwarding

+When configuring your reverse proxy, make sure protocol forwarding is correctly configured for:

+- `WS`
+- `WSS`

+Otherwise, intranet penetration will not function properly.

+#### Security Recommendations

+If the managed node requires:

+- Anti-probing
+- Anti-blocking
+- Tunnel confidentiality

+It is strongly recommended to:

+1. Bind a domain name to the controller
+2. Configure HTTPS
+3. Use `WSS protocol` instead of `WS protocol` when adding the node

+This effectively reduces the risk of the tunnel being detected, probed, or blocked.

+#### Version Update Notes

+After upgrading the controller, make sure to upgrade the node-side Agent as well.

+During the update, `source` is `controller` — the script and Agent files are downloaded directly from a specific path on the controller.

 ## Use LXD/INCUS to create containers with shared GPU devices